 After purchasing the Temple Israel building in October of 1992, the Foundation was awarded the title to the Hebrew Cemetery by the District Court on June 18, 1993.
 This action rejoined the ownership of both parcels originally held by the original Congregation Israel and expanded the mandate of the Foundation to include the restoration and maintenance of both properties.

-The Temple Israel Foundation completed the major restoration of the synagogue, which had been damaged by a fire, in 2008.
+The Temple Israel Foundation completed a major restoration of the synagogue in 2008, which had been damaged by a fire in 2006.
 Temple Israel, although not an active congregation, hosts Jewish services for local, regional, and national groups upon request.

 The Temple Israel Museum showcases historic artifacts, memorabilia, found and donated objects that commemorate the pioneering Jewish experience in Leadville.